2006 Danvers Chemical fire: Environmental impact

 There were minor environmental concerns due to water runoff of chemicals.
-According to the Environmental Protection Agency's on-scene coordinator Mike Nalipinski, preliminary tests showed low levels of toluene, a solvent, but said it was insignificant.
+According to the Environmental Protection Agency's on-scene coordinator Mike Nalipinski, preliminary tests showed low levels of the solvent toluene, but said it was insignificant.
 Water runoff from the water used by firefighters left a purple sheen on the river and tests were conducted.
 However, the water is not a local drinking water supply, and the chemical evaporates quickly.
 Chief Tutko said there was no risk of toxic fumes getting into the air.

 An Eastern Propane facility is located near the area, however, it was not the source of the explosion.
 A spokesman for the company said that although the property suffered some minor damage, their tanks are secure.

 According to WHDH television, a person who answered the telephone at CAI's Georgetown, Massachusetts headquarters refused comment, and a telephone message left at the company president's home was not returned.